Research shows that moisturizers can help fight signs of aging. That means moisturizing is a must, no matter your skin type.

 “Mature” isn’t actually a skin type, but it’s worth mentioning that the moisturizer that worked so well in your 20s and 30s may not meet the needs of your skin in your 40s and 50s.
 That’s because, as we age, collagen production naturally slows down and wrinkles and fine lines become more noticeable.
 Skin generally becomes drier and thinner, which means your skincare regimen may need to include more products that provide moisture retention and skin barrier renewal.

-The best moisturizers for mature skin include ingredients like hydrating hyaluronic acid, brightening niacinamide (aka vitamin B3), strengthening ceramides, and wrinkle-fighting retinol.
+The best moisturizers for mature skin include ingredients like hydrating hyaluronic acid, brightening niacinamide (aka vitamin B3), and strengthening ceramides.
+For more intensive wrinkle-fighting, look for peptide and retinol creams.
 Not every formula will have all of them — but not every person will need all of them, either.

 No matter your skin type, there is a moisturizer (or combination of moisturizers) that’s right for you.
 Your perfect match depends on skin type, top skincare concerns and goals, budget, personal preference, and season or climate.